Freddie Batho

 Freddie has experience acting for multinational companies and high-net-worth individuals in a range of complex, high-value and multi-jurisdictional commercial disputes.

-Freddie has advised on complex disputes before the English and Cayman Islands courts, and before international tribunals under the rules of major arbitrational institutions (including ICC, LCIA and HKIAC).
+Freddie has advised on complex disputes before the English and Cayman Islands courts, and before international tribunals under the rules of major arbitration institutions (including ICC, LCIA and HKIAC).
 He has worked on cases involving contractual disputes, fraud claims and the enforcement of arbitration awards.

 Freddie trained at a leading US law firm and qualified into the firm’s Dispute Resolution department, where he focussed on commercial litigation, international arbitration and arbitration enforcement matters.

-Freddie has a degree in English Language and Literature from the University of Oxford and a Graduate Diploma in Law and Legal Practice Course from BPP University, London
+Freddie has a degree in English Language and Literature from the University of Oxford and a Graduate Diploma in Law and Legal Practice Course from BPP University, London.

 - Advising a high-net worth individual, on a complex, high value, and multi-party commercial fraud dispute before the courts of the Cayman Islands in relation to the collapse of a multi-billion dollar private equity group.